-Pre·Amble scholars present free pre-performance lectures as part of the John W. and Jean Rowe Inquiry and Exploration Series that bridge the worlds of scholarship and performance, examining a play in its historical context as well as the interpretive choices made by the director, design team and acting ensemble.
-Pre·Ambles are held at the Theater an hour before curtain on select Saturday and Sunday matinees throughout a production’s run.
-Listen to past recordings, available online in the week following their presentation here at CST.
+Pre•Amble scholars present free pre-performance lectures as part of the John W. and Jean Rowe Inquiry and Exploration Series that bridge the worlds of scholarship and performance, examining a play in its historical context as well as the interpretive choices made by the director, design team and acting ensemble.
+Pre•Ambles are held at the Theater an hour before curtain on select Saturday and Sunday matinees for most productions in our subscription season.
+Listen to past recordings.

 Stephen Bennett earned his PhD in English and American Literature at New York University, where he was a Dean's Dissertation Fellow.
 His dissertation, Reading Elizabeth: Menopause and the Cult of the Virgin Queen, explores how and why representations of Elizabeth I changed at her menopause and at her death.
 During a nearly 20-year career teaching literature and writing at the college level, he became increasingly fascinated with how a K-12 education prepares students for college, and he is now a special education teacher at Pickard Elementary in Chicago.
 He has also taught at Roosevelt University, New York University, and the University of Utah.

 Katie Blankenau is a PhD candidate in English literature at Northwestern University specializing in early modern drama and poetry.
 Her dissertation, Entertaining Strangers: Hospitality and the Early Modern Representation Market, explores how early modern English writers used the language of hospitality to characterize newly commercial but nevertheless hospitable relations with their audiences.
 She holds a PhD in English Literature from Northwestern University, an MA in English from Southern Methodist University and received her BA English and BS in Journalism from the University of Kansas.